 Worker's compensation carriers versus health insurance based companies take a very different view of opioid treatment.
 For example, many workers' compensation carriers often seek to minimize the impact of claims by finding the most inexpensive treatment option available which would be using opioids to treat the injury versus other alternative remedies such as surgery or steroid injections.
 All this does is just expand the cycle of opioid use in the workplace by exposing more and more employees to its venom.
 Make sure that your worker's compensation carrier has a program in place to identify misuse and abuse of opioids.

 Employers should also educate their employees about the dangers of prescription drugs at work.
 Make job descriptions available to each employee so that this information can be shared with their medical providers.
 Part of the educational process must involve the training of supervisors to recognize opioid impairment and how best to respond to any given situation.
 Supervisors should be highly trained to know when reasonable cause exists to test an employee for drug use.
 Often, assistance with drug addiction is routinely handled under a company's employee assistance program.
 Company supervisors should promote any and all available company employee assistance programs.

 The challenges of dealing with the impacts of opioid use and addiction in the workplace are growing.
 However, if your business can recognize the problems at an early stage, provide open and clear channels for communication with employees, have effective drug testing procedures, and have the appropriate educational programs in place these efforts will all go a long way in managing this growing workplace crisis.
 We can help your business and human resources department in this area.
-We have been doing it for 35 years.
+We have been doing it for nearly 40 years.
 Call the Katz Law Group at 1-508-480-8202.